Table of Contents

 Using Facebook live chat to identify sales opportunities

-Trigger: A hot lead showing interest to your product in the live chat on Facebook
+Trigger: A hot lead showing interest in your product in the live chat on Facebook

 Goal: Convert a lead into a paying customer